 In order to bring the Oklahoma beef checkoff tax increase to a statewide referendum, the Oklahoma Cattlemen’s Association (OCA) launched a petition drive in 2015.
 It took OCA nearly two years to collect their stated requirement of 5,100 signatures to bring the issue to a statewide vote this Fall.
 OCA cleared their stated signature requirement by only 77 signatures.
 The Oklahoma Department of Agriculture, Food and Forestry verified all the submitted petition signatures without throwing a single one out, even though many petitions do not include the basic minimum requirements to be deemed sufficient.

-It has recently been discovered that the Oklahoma Beef Council and Oklahoma Cattlemen’s Association are using the beef checkoff trademark illegally to influence the vote.
+It has also been discovered that the Oklahoma Beef Council and Oklahoma Cattlemen’s Association are using the beef checkoff trademark to influence the vote.
 OCM has filed a complaint with the U.S. Department of Agriculture’s Office of Inspector General, urging them to put a stop to this illegal activity.

 Until they clean up their act, the Oklahoma Beef Council should not receive one more dollar of the hard-earned tax money of Oklahoma’s cattle producers.